SVB Eerste Divisie

-The SVB Eerste Divisie is the highest football championship for clubs run by the Surinaamse Voetbal Bond.
-The Topklasse is at the top of the system of Surinamese football championships.
+The SVB Eerste Divisie is the second highest football championship for clubs run by the Surinaamse Voetbal Bond.
 The league currently comprises twelve teams and operates a system of promotion and relegation.
-Seasons run from November to June of the next year, with teams playing 30 games in the regular season.
-The league was known as the Hoofdklasse but became Topklasse beginning with the 2016–17 season, and then from the 2017–18 season forward, the Eerste Divisie.
+Seasons run from November to June, with each team playing 30 games in the regular season.
+The league was previously known as the Hoofdklasse but was rebranded as the Topklasse for the 2016–17 season, before being renamed the Eerste Divisie starting in the 2017–18 season.
+In 2024, the SVB introduced a new professional competition, the Suriname Major League, with the Eerste Divisie now serving as the nation's top amateur competition.

-The competition was founded in 1924, when Suriname was still a Dutch colony.
+The league has a long history, its first completed season was in 1923–24 when Suriname was still a Dutch colony.